Kalirad/Making_ATP_fast_-_slow/README.md

 Data and code associated with:

 Safdari, Kalirad, & Sadeghi.
-Population-level heterogeneity as a reflection of mixed strategy: A computational perspective on the Crabtree effect
+Population-level heterogeneity as a reflection of mixed strategy: A computational perspective on the Crabtree effect (doi: https://doi.org/10.1101/540757).

 ## Contents: